getopenmono/monodocs/tutorials/using_the_network.md

 		// This is the text label object that will displayed TextLabelView helloLabel;

+		// NEW CLASS MEMBERS HERE:

 		// The hardware SPI port
     	mbed::SPI spi;
     	// The spi based communication interface for the module redpine::ModuleSPICommunication spiComm;